Skip to Content

 Beef Noodle Soup Quick, Easy & Delicious

-Beef noodle soup, a super simple & tasty soup featuring flank steak and noodles cooked in a soy enriched broth, all in under 30 minutes.
+Beef noodle soup, a super simple and tasty soup with flank steak and udon noodles cooked in a soy-enriched broth, all in under 30 minutes.

-A recipe that is perfect main course hearty soup but also a wonderful starter for a multi course feast, it’s even quick enough to rustle up for lunch.
+This recipe is a perfect light main course soup, but it's also a wonderful starter for a multi-course feast, and it's even quick enough to rustle up for lunch.

 Beef noodle soup featuring udon noodles, spinach & carrot in a dark soy broth.